BNNorman/rpi-rgb-led-matrix-animator/README.md

 There's a [Youtube video]( https://youtu.be/hF6wfx8zTg0) you can watch which showcases a lot of the animations.

-See the docs folder for more information
+See the docs folder for more information.

 ## Licence